 What do you think of when you hear the word “pastel”?
 Sugary sweetness, sorbet and gelato, baby nurseries, cake frosting, maybe even kawaii cuteness?
 Well, think again because pastels have grown up and these days, pastel bedrooms can be seriously sophisticated.
 Read on for our pastel bedroom ideas!

-The modern pastel aesthetic hinges on unexpected pairings and experimentation with unusual colours and materials in order to find more contemporary ways to add these soothing and soft shades to your living spaces.
+The modern pastel aesthetic hinges on unexpected pairings and experimentation with unusual colours and materials.
+The aim is to find more contemporary ways to add these soothing and soft shades to your living spaces.

 You can find a pastel version of any colour that you like – there’s an infinite number of pastels, for every colour of the spectrum.
-Pastels, also known as tints, are colours that are created when white is added to a base colour, creating a lighter more muted and powdery, paler and softer version of that base.
-And they come in infinite tones, too, depending on how much white you add – if you add a little white to violet you get mauve, or if you add a lot of white to red you get fairy floss.
+Pastels, also known as tints, are colours that are created when white is added to a base colour.
+This creates a lighter more muted and powdery, paler and softer version of that base.
+And they come in infinite tones, too, depending on how much white you add.

-Whether you’re thinking of giving your bedroom a complete makeover or just refreshing your textiles – it’s easy to add these irresistible shades to your bedroom.
-Scroll through our pick of 35 chic pastel bedrooms and turn your bedroom into a pastel paradise.
+Thinking of giving your bedroom a complete makeover or just refreshing your textiles?
+It’s easy to add these irresistible shades to your bedroom.
+Scroll through our pick of 32 pastel bedroom ideas and turn your bedroom into a pastel paradise.

 1. Lilac, navy, burnt umber